Boogie On Reggae Woman

 Last Update: 2015-10-02

 While “I Wish” was performed on two known occasions when Jeff Holdsworth was still in the band and “Golden Lady” made two appearances spread out over ten years, “Boogie On Reggae Woman” is the only Stevie Wonder cover to find staying power in the Phish repertoire.
 That fact does not diminish the influence Stevie Wonder has had on members of Phish, a point noted in multiple interviews.
 Trey even made mention of Stevie from the famed stage of Radio City Music Hall on 5/21/00 when he noted that “Page and I came to this hall to see Stevie Wonder, which was a huge inspiration.”

 Fans of Phish statistics will enjoy this most notable gap: the first known performance of “Boogie On Reggae Woman” was at Slade Hall on 2/21/87.
 It made three appearances after that (4/29/87, 3/21/88, and 9/13/88), and then made its next appearance on 12/7/97, a full 989 shows later!

 Stevie Wonder "Boogie On Reggae Woman"

-Coincidence or not (cause or effect?), in the years before the 2004-2009 break-up, where you had an amazing Phish show, the delightfully upbeat and soulful “Boogie On Reggae Woman” almost always appears in the setlist of amazing Phish shows.
+Coincidence or not (cause or effect?), in the years before the 2004-2009 break-up, where you had an amazing Phish show, the delightfully upbeat and soulful “Boogie On Reggae Woman” was likely to appear.
 The roster of show appearances is indeed impressive: the aforementioned 12/7/97 breakout (available as a Live Phish archival release); 11/21/98, on Hampton Comes Alive; 12/29/98, blissfully sandwiched by outstanding versions of “2001” and “YEM”; 12/11/99 at the Spectrum; 12/30/99 Big Cypress; 5/23/00, sadly not making the cut to appear on the VH1 broadcast; 12/2/03, celebrating Phish’s 20th anniversary; and 6/26/04 at band favorite haunt Alpine Valley, with a segue to “Ghost.”
 “Boogie On” was also one of four songs played by Phish before a crowd of any sort during their (first) hiatus, on 12/1/01 at the wedding reception of Dionysian/Red Light exec Jason Colton.